 I enjoyed it so much I simply have to share the Skin Food facial steps with you.
-It’s a wonderful way to spend a few minutes of ‘me time’, 30 minutes if you can spare it.
+It’s a wonderful way to spend a few minutes of ‘me time’.
+If you have 30 minutes if you can spare, even better.
 The steps are just like any other facial but it’s the products that make the difference.
-Skin Food contains plant actives calendula, chamomile, rosemary and lavender.
+Skin Food contains plant actives: calendula, chamomile, rosemary and lavender.
 If you practice mindfulness, during the facial is an opportune time to do so.
 Here are the steps, along with the products used:

 Step 1 Compress – cover the face with a flannel that was been soaked in mix of hot water and Rosemary Bath Milk (depending on time of day and skin type the Lavender or Calendula Baby Cream Bath can be used as an alternative)

 Step 2 Cleanse – using cotton wool pads covered in Almond Soothing Cleansing Lotion (Almond Soothing Facial Oil cans used to remove eye makeup) gently remove dirt and makeup.
 Optional use organic unbleached infused and cooled chamomile tea bags as an eye compress.

 Step 3 Massage– using the fragrance-free Almond Soothing Facial Oil, gently massage the face to stimulate circulation.

 Step 4 Mask– apply a generous layer of the Skin Food, melting it between your hands to make it easier to work with.
 Leave it for 5 mins or longer, for combination skin, apply with oily T-Zone apply on cheeks and drier.
 Optional during this time you can do acupressure treatment to the face (see video below it’s quite detailed)

 Step 5 Compress- repeat step 1 using Weleda Lavender Bath Milk this time.